 The Outlook for SMR

 Low cost has always been a major factor in keeping HDD the backbone of hyperscale data centers.
-With even lower costs, it’s unsurprising businesses are increasingly finding SMR drives an attractive option.
+This is especially true at a time when the data center construction boom is raising prices and causing shortages.
+It’s unsurprising businesses are increasingly finding SMR drives an attractive option.

 Learn how Horizon Technology can help you get more out of your data center drives while lowering total cost of ownership (TCO).